 Progressive Muscle Relaxation

 In this second video, Tammy shares a top tip for relaxing and getting a good nights sleep.
 This is a great technique to try if you are still struggling to sleep after using the brain dump method.
-The aim Progressive Muscle Relaxation is to try and reduce tension in your body leaving you feeling more relaxed and overall less stressed and anxious.
+The aim of Progressive Muscle Relaxation is to try and reduce tension in your body, leaving you feeling more relaxed and overall less stressed and anxious.

 Grounding Technique for Anxiety